eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dependencies.rst

 Import linked libraries and its dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DDS application requires the Fast-RTPS and Fast-CDR libraries.
+The DDS application requires the Fast DDS and Fast CDR libraries.
 The way we will make these accessible from the workspace depends on the installation procedure we have followed in :ref:`installation_binaries` or in :ref:`installation-from-sources`.